fratajcz/speos/docs/source/validation.rst

 .. note::

     This task is disease-specific.
 We have added subtypes for five diseases, which are also discussed in our `preprint <https://www.biorxiv.org/content/10.1101/2023.01.13.523556v1.full.pdf>`_.
-Adding new subtypes for these or other, potentially custom, diseases is documented `here <https://speos.readthedocs.io/en/latest/extension.html#adding-differential-gene-expression-data>`_.
+Adding new subtypes for these or other, potentially custom, diseases is documented `elsewhere <https://speos.readthedocs.io/en/latest/extension.html#adding-differential-gene-expression-data>`_.

 One of the subtypes defined for the disorder cardiovascular disease is coronary artery disease.
 The related part of the logfile is as follows: